robertialenti/Bike-Share/README.md

 7. If the distance is never less than 250 meters, assign the station to neither treatment nor control.
 8. Return the treatment status and distance between Bixi station and REV path.

 Here is a plot showing the location of the REV's Axis 1.
-Bixi stations are classified as either Treated, Control, or Other, depending on their distance from the path.
+Bixi stations are classified as either Treated, Control, or Other, depending on how far they are located from the REV path.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/axis1_map.png" width="900" height="500">